bronsondunbar/php-user-generate-content-using-form-component/README.md

 This example creates a folder and page from where it is being hosted using the details from the form.

-It also includes Google reCAPTCHA to ensure there are no spam content created.
+It also includes Google reCAPTCHA to ensure there is no spam content created.

 It also includes an option mail the link of the page created.